What are the dates of the free Sundays?

 - Teachers appointed to a French school with their Education Pass

-- French jobseekers on presentation of documentary proof dated from the last 6 months
+- French jobseekers on presentation of documentary proof dated within the last 6 months

 Etc...
 To check whether you are entitled to free admission, click here.

-If you are entitled, when you arrive at the Palace, go directly to the main entrance with your documentary proof.
+If you are entitled to free admission, go directly to the main entrance with your documentary proof when you arrive at the Palace.